 Naotaka Ii was the second feudal lord of the Hikone Domain.
 One day, on his way back home he saw the cat that was kept by the monk at the entrance of the temple.
 The cat was raising one of its paws and the cat looked like it was inviting him.
 So, he decided to visit the temple.
 Because of this, he could avoid the approaching thunderstorm and he heard a wonderful preach of the monk.
 He was very grateful and thus made it Ii’s family temple in 1633.
 When the cat died, the monk made him a grave and he put up a statue of Maneki-neko Kannon.

-By this legend, the temple started to sell cat figurines to the worshipers and they started to donate them to the temple once their wishes come true.
+Because of this legend, the temple started to sell cat figurines to the worshipers and they started to donate them to the temple once their wishes come true.
 The smallest size cat (2cm) costs 300 yen and the biggest size cat (25cm) costs 3,500 yen

 Because the cat has become very famous, now you can buy this kind of cat at many souvenir shops all around Japan.
 It is said that if the cat raises its left paw, it is inviting people while it raises its right paw, it is inviting money.
 Some of them raise both paws up.
 Many restaurants put these cats in front of their store in order to draw a lot of customers.